-A few weeks ago, I started to explore some of the things that frustrate me about Enterprise Software.
+A few weeks ago, I began digital journaling about some of the things that frustrate me about Enterprise Software.
 After venting a bit, I got down to the fact that Enterprise Software vendors are facing an impending dilemma.
 As corporate decision makers begin to ascend from those who have lived their lives with computers in them, the rules about what is acceptable are inevitably going to change.

 I also posed a challenge to look at Enterprise Software through the lens of an iPad application, and came up with the following “core principles” that #EnSW will have to start to follow to stay afloat:

 - Easy to Download and Install